Queensland Conveyancing FAQ

 By the way, our offices are appointment only from 02 January to 20 January 2025.
 If you want to learn more about the shutdown period, find the blog on our website!

 If I am buying a property why is it important to give my correct address?
 Great question George.
-The reason we ask you on your questionnaire for your future address, is so that we can ensure the relevant authorities know where to send notices, so they reach you.
+We ask for your future address on your questionnaire for a good reason.
+It lets us make sure the relevant authorities know where to send notices, so they reach you.
 And by notices, I mean bills.
 Gross I know – but if the address is incorrect – guess what – you don’t receive the bills!

 Which sounds great, until you get rates, water and body corporate levies, which are all accruing interest because they are overdue!

-Tip: some body corporate levies also allow a discount if you pay on time, so make sure you check out the levy as soon as you receive it – you may be able to save yourself a sneaky 10-20%!
+Tip: some body corporate levies also allow a discount if you pay on time.
+Check the levy as soon as you receive it – you may save yourself a sneaky 10-20%!

 This FAQ is all about the ladies….